 Current best evidence for clinical care (more info)

-BACKGROUND: We systematically assessed benefits and harms of the use of ivermectin (IVM) in COVID-19 patients.
+BACKGROUND: We systematically assessed benefits and harms of the use of ivermectin (IVM) in patients with coronavirus disease 2019 (COVID-19).

-METHODS: Published and preprint randomized controlled trials (RCTs) assessing IVM effects on COVID-19 adult patients were searched until March 22, 2021 in five engines.
-Primary outcomes were all-cause mortality, length of stay (LOS), and adverse events (AE).
-Secondary outcomes included viral clearance and severe AEs.
-Risk of bias (RoB) was evaluated using Cochrane RoB 2·0 tool.
-Inverse variance random effect meta-analyses were performed. with quality of evidence (QoE) evaluated using GRADE methodology.
+METHODS: Published and preprint randomized controlled trials (RCTs) assessing the effects of IVM on adult patients with COVID-19 were searched until 22 March 2021 in 5 engines.
+Primary outcomes were all-cause mortality rate, length of hospital stay (LOS), and adverse events (AEs).
+Secondary outcomes included viral clearance and severe AEs (SAEs).
+The risk of bias (RoB) was evaluated using the Cochrane Risk of Bias 2.0 tool.
+Inverse variance random effect meta-analyses were performed, with quality of evidence (QoE) evaluated using GRADE methods.

-RESULTS: Ten RCTs (n=1173) were included.
-Controls were standard of care [SOC] in five RCTs and placebo in five RCTs.
-COVID-19 disease severity was mild in 8 RCTs, moderate in one RCT, and mild and moderate in one RCT.
-IVM did not reduce all-cause mortality vs. controls (RR 0.37, 95%CI 0.12 to 1.13, very low QoE) or LOS vs. controls (MD 0.72 days, 95%CI -0.86 to 2.29, very low QoE).
-AEs, severe AE and viral clearance were similar between IVM and controls (all outcomes: low QoE).
-Subgroups by severity of COVID-19 or RoB were mostly consistent with main analyses; all-cause mortality in three RCTs at high RoB was reduced with IVM.
+RESULTS: Ten RCTs (n = 1173) were included.
+The controls were the standard of care in 5 RCTs and placebo in 5.
+COVID-19 disease severity was mild in 8 RCTs, moderate in 1, and mild and moderate in 1.
+IVM did not reduce all-cause mortality rates compared with controls (relative risk [RR], 0.37 [95% confidence interval, .12-1.13]; very low QoE) or LOS compared with controls (mean difference, 0.72 days [95% confidence interval, -.86 to 2.29 days]; very low QoE).
+AEs, SAEs, and viral clearance were similar between IVM and control groups (low QoE for all outcomes).
+Subgroups by severity of COVID-19 or RoB were mostly consistent with main analyses; all-cause mortality rates in 3 RCTs at high RoB were reduced with IVM.

-CONCLUSIONS: In comparison to SOC or placebo, IVM did not reduce all-cause mortality, length of stay or viral clearance in RCTs in COVID-19 patients with mostly mild disease.
-IVM did not have an effect on AEs or severe AEs.
-IVM is not a viable option to treat COVID-19 patients.
+CONCLUSIONS: Compared with the standard of care or placebo, IVM did not reduce all-cause mortality, LOS, or viral clearance in RCTs in patients with mostly mild COVID-19.
+IVM did not have an effect on AEs or SAEs and is not a viable option to treat patients with COVID-19.

 |Discipline / Specialty Area||Score|